cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 complexity and lack of typing.
 Jsonnet reduces some of the complexities of GCL, but largely falls into the same category.
-For CUE, the tradoff was to add typing and reduce complexity (for humans and machines), at the expense of giving up flexibility.
+For CUE, the tradeoff was to add typing and reduce complexity (for humans and machines), at the expense of giving up flexibility.